noahehall/theBookOfNoah/0current/aws/exams/services/mgmtGovernance/cloudwatch.md

   - basic monitoring: visibility into aws resources without any extra costs
     - resources automatically send metrics to cloudwatch for free at a rate of 1 data point per metric per 5-minute interval
 - the paid tier: your best bet is to use the aws calculator
-  - depends on the region and is split out by featour
+  - depends on the region and is split out by feature
     - logs
     - metrics
     - dashboards